rpires-dev/laravel_lighthouse_voyager_cloudinary/README.md

 I created this project for those people who want to quickly develop their apps without spending too much time going through installation pains.
 We all know that we can do way better things w/ our precious time.
 <br /><br />
-I decided to include  <a href="https://cloudinary.com/">Cloudinary</a> for those people who are going to deploy on services, such as  <a href="https://www.heroku.com/">Heroku</a> or other related platform.
+I decided to include  <a href="https://cloudinary.com/">Cloudinary</a> for those people who are going to deploy on services, such as  <a href="https://www.heroku.com/">Heroku</a> or other related platforms.
 Why? because Heroku doesn’t support very well storage implementation :(
 <br /><br />

 https://github.com/cloudinary-labs/cloudinary-laravel